Windows OS Hub

 DisableRootAutoUpdate registry parameter

-If the command returns that the value of the DisableRootAutoUpdate registry parameter is 1, then the updating of root certificates is disabled on your computer.
+If the command returns that the value of the DisableRootAutoUpdate registry parameter is 1, this means that automatic root certificate updates are disabled on your computer.
 To enable it, change the parameter value to 0.

-Certutil.exe CLI tool can be used to manage certificates (introduced in Windows 10, for Windows 7 is available as a separate update).
-It can be used to download an up-to-date list of root certificates from Windows Update and save it to an SST file.
+The built-in Certutil.exe CLI tool (native to Windows 10 and 11) can be used to download the latest root certificates from Windows Update and save them to an SST (Serialized Certificate Store) file.

-To generate an SST file on a computer running Windows 10 or 11 and having direct access to the Internet, open the elevated command prompt and run the command:
+To generate an SST file on a computer running Windows 10 or 11 and having direct access to the Internet, open an elevated command prompt and run the command:

 certutil.exe -generateSSTFromWU C:\PS\roots.sst